A Probabilistic Framework for Estimating the Modal Age at Death: Probabilistic Approach for Modal Age Estimation

 \subsection{Gaussian Approximation for Large Populations}

-For large values of $ n $, the multinomial distribution can be approximated by a multivariate normal distribution due to the multivariate central limit theorem \citep[e.g.,][]{muirhead2009aspects}.
-This Gaussian approximation simplifies computations and enables analytical methods for estimating probabilities that might be complex to calculate exactly, especially when the number of age categories $ K $ is large.
+For large values of $n$, the multinomial distribution can be approximated by a multivariate normal distribution.
+This result follows from the multivariate central limit theorem \citep[e.g.,][]{muirhead2009aspects}.
+The Gaussian approximation simplifies computations and enables analytical methods for estimating probabilities that might be complex to calculate exactly, particularly when the number of age categories $K$ is large.

-The central limit theorem states that as $ n $ approaches infinity, the distribution of properly normalized sums of independent random variables converges to a normal distribution.
-In the case of the multinomial distribution, if $ n $ is large and each expected count $ n p_x $ is sufficiently large, the distribution of the death counts $ \bm{D} $ can be approximated by a multivariate normal distribution.
+The central limit theorem states that as $n$ becomes very large, properly normalized sums of independent random variables converge to a normal distribution.
+In the context of the multinomial distribution, when $n$ is large and each expected count $n p_x$ is sufficiently large, the distribution of the death counts $\bm{D}$ can be well-approximated by a multivariate normal distribution.